 You must be enrolled at least half-time (6 credit hours for an undergraduate student) in order to receive a Federal Direct Loan (Stafford Loans, Perkins Loan and PLUS Loans).

 Your Federal Direct Loans will usually be disbursed in two equal payments, ten days before the start of the semester.
 If you attend in the fall and spring, you will receive one disbursement in the fall and one disbursement in the spring.
-If you attend only in the spring semester, you will receive half of your loan ten days before the semester start date and the remaining half of your loan at the calendar midpoint of the semester.
+If you attend only in the fall or only in the spring semester, you will receive half of your loan ten days before the semester start date and the remaining half of your loan at the calendar midpoint of the semester.
 Typically the calendar midpoint occurs in October for the fall semester and March for the spring semester.

 Loan Fees and Interest Rates